Revised & Effective February 13th, 2023

 Section 1: Membership

-The 2nd Vice President will be Chairperson of this Committee.
-The committee will receive applications, turn over the collected fees to the Treasurer, and issue a membership packet, including member badge, to each new member at the meeting following their submitted application.
-The Chairperson will keep a complete and accurate membership file of all Society members.
-A copy of the membership list should be given to the Recording Secretary to be placed in the minute book, to the Corresponding Secretary, and to the Nominating Committee.
+The 2nd Vice President will serve as Chair and should appoint members from the Board of Directors or the general membership to assist him/her.
+The committee will receive membership applications, turn over the collected fees to the Treasurer, and issue FGOS Welcome Information, including a member badge, to each new member.
+The Chair will keep a complete and accurate membership file of all FGOS members.
+A copy of the membership list will be archived electronically and updated annually.
+The membership list is to be distributed monthly to all Board members and the Newsletter Editor.

-The 1st Vice President will serve as Chairperson of the Committee.
-The 1st Vice President will plan the monthly general meetings.
-Whenever possible, plants for the Plant Raffle table should be purchased from the guest speaker.
-The committee members shall be responsible for Plant Sales and Plant Raffles.
+The 1st Vice President will serve as Chair and should appoint members from the Board of Directors or the general membership to assist him/her.
+The 1st Vice President will arrange educational programs related to orchids for the monthly general meetings.
+Whenever possible, plants for the Raffle Table should be purchased from the guest speaker.
+The committee members shall be responsible for the Raffle Table.
 All monies are to be turned over to the Treasurer.

 Section 3: Newsletter Committee